jeptechnology/secil/README.md

    - Supply your own UART functions
    - No threads
 - Consistent C API for all messages
-- All serialisation / deserialisation of messaegs is taken care of.
+- All serialisation / deserialisation of messaegs is taken care of
 - Error handling in synchronisation
+  - Bad/corrupt messages are ignored
+  - Resynchronisation with incoming stream is performed automatically
-- Easy integration to embedded systems
+- Easily integrated to embedded C projects
-  - Examples use CMake but there are only a few C files to include.
+  - The examples use CMake but there are only a few C files to include

 NOTE: Under the hood, Secil uses the nanopb library (https://github.com/nanopb/nanopb) which enables us to delegate the serialisation to a well trusted 3rd party library.
-We can expand on this any time new requirements arise and new functions added to the libary.
+We can add more messages to the interface as new requirements arise in future versions of this library.

 ## Installation